The Curse of Frankenstein

 A Familiar Tale

-The Curse of Frankenstein follows the traditional story arc.
+The Hammer interpretation of the story follows the traditional arc.
 A Young Victor Frankenstein, played brilliantly by Peter Cushing, inherits the families wealth.
 Frankenstein uses that wealth as a platform for his scientific pursuits.
 He has the means, but not the knowledge.
 Soon, he partners with Dr. Paul Krempe who servers first as Frankenstein’s mentor, then as his partner and ultimately his foil.
 The story moves with an intentional pace as Frankenstein’s mind evolves from creative to depraved.
 This journey starts at malpractice and then escalates to grave-robbing and murder.
 Peter Cushing becomes the embodiment of Victor Frankenstein.
 Much like Robert Downey Jr. is inseparable from Tony Stark, Peter Cushing wholly owns the character of Victor Von Frankenstein.

 Victor von Frankenstein – A Case Study